aknavj/aknavj.github.io/_posts/2026-03-31-NOD-Engine-Architecture-Deep-Dive.md

 The effect system has a hard 250KB memory budget and a pool of 800 concurrent slots. `cEffectManager` prioritizes — particles and footprints get evicted when the budget runs out; psi shield hits and explosion flashes don't.
 Definitions come from `game.nfx`, a text block format with over 1100 entries and 144 controllers.
 The types are what you'd expect — particle systems, explosions, energy beams, psi effects, trails, motion blur, lightning arcs, heat shimmer, footprints.
 A recycled mesh pool handles debris without per-frame allocation, and a laser sight subsystem tracks Nova's targeting overlay.

+Video playback exists twice over.
+The engine links Bink for cutscenes, but a complete in-house DivX player — with asynchronous file streaming and its own audio synchronization — sits alongside it in `main/divx/`.
+Both paths survive in the build; the binary doesn't say why they kept two.

 `cGameScript` isn't interpreted — it's compiled C++ exposing engine functionality through 20 domain-specific binding modules covering entities, AI, physics, world, cutscenes, sound, and system utilities.
 A timer pool handles delayed and recurring mission events.
 Script parameters are typed — integer, float, enum, string, boolean, reference — and loaded from `.nsd` scene files alongside entity data.
-No Lua, no bytecode, no hot-reloading.
-Every gameplay tweak means a full recompile.
+Since nothing is interpreted, nothing can be hot-reloaded; every gameplay tweak meant recompiling the game.

 ---

-## Twenty-Three Formats
+## The File Formats

-Every proprietary format starts with N. Nihilistic's naming convention is consistent to a fault — makes identifying their files trivial in a hex editor.
+Every proprietary format starts with N. Nihilistic's naming convention is consistent to a fault, which makes their files easy to spot in a hex editor.

+The formats also link to each other by name, forming a clean dependency graph: `.nil` sectors reference `.nsa` materials, `.nsa` materials reference `.dds` textures, `.nsd` scene entities reference `.not` templates, and templates supply the `.nod` model path.
+On the animation side, `.nms` motion sets map state names to `.nad` files, and each level's `.nlfx` manifest lists which `.nfx` effect controllers it uses.
+Once the convention clicks, you can trace an asset from level file to texture without leaving a text editor.

 | Extension | Type | Content |
 |---|---|---|